espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Combat Reading.md

 # Combat Reading
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You use a performer's cold reading techniques, aura reading, and other tricks to discover your foe's strengths and weaknesses.
-The GM rolls a secret Occultism check for you against the Deception or Stealth DC (whichever is higher) of an enemy of your choice who is not [[Concealed]] from you, [[Hidden]] from you, or [[Undetected]] by you, and who is engaged in combat.
+The GM rolls a secret Occultism check for you against the Deception or Stealth DC (whichever is higher) of an enemy of your choice who is not [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] from you, [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from you, or [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]] by you, and who is engaged in combat.
 The GM might apply a penalty for the distance between you and the enemy.
 The enemy is then temporarily immune to your Combat Reading for 1 day.

 * * *